© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maes-Celyn Castle Mound is a scheduled monument protected by Cadw under reference BR055.
 View the official record →

-Maes-Celyn Castle Mound is a motte situated in Breconshire, Wales, representing a form of medieval fortification typical of the Norman period in the Welsh borderlands.
+Maes-Celyn Castle Mound is a motte of medieval date located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR055.

 Maes-Celyn Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maes-Celyn Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR055.